sgoa/dataanalytics/README.md

-# Data Analytics Code Porfolio
+# Data Analytics Final Report

 This project is an analysis of census data comparisons by life expectancy, population numbers, income of the different countries in the world since the year 1800.